Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/perceivingSpaceVision.md

 ![sketch of convergence angles](images/convergence.png)

 ### Accommodation
-Similar to *Convergence*, Accommodation is also a sense of muscles in our eyes.
+Similar to *convergence*, accommodation is also a sense of muscles in our eyes.
 But it's the sense of the muscles we use to alter the shape of the lens in our eye *(D, above)* to refocus light that is coming from different angles.
 Different angles means different distances.

 Accommodation is the most similar to how regular camera optics work.